 To be a Club Coach you must be an experienced Toastmaster and have experience as a club officer.

 You cannot be a member of the club you are assigned to coach.
 Starting off as an ‘outsider’, you bring a fresh perspective that an ‘insider’ might not have.
 After you are assigned to be a club’s Coach, you can decide to join the club if you want to.

 You should have an open, encouraging, and enthusiastic demeanor, and be willing to work with the club officers to be jointly responsible for the club’s success.
 In short, you must be a leader!

 As a club coach, you commit to work with the club’s leadership to assess the club’s current situation and develop an action plan to address any issues that are identified.
 Time-wise, you should plan to attend most club meetings, as well as officer meetings.
 You may spend some time consulting with the club leadership outside of meetings as well.

 Don’t worry that you’ll have to devise solutions to the club’s challenges all on your own.
-The District Leadership team, especially the Club Retention Chair and Lt.
-Governor Marketing will support you in your efforts, and will provide you with tools and materials to help your club increase membership and attendance, improve the quality of club meetings, and help lead the club back to prosperity.
+The District Leadership team, especially the Club Retention Chair and Club Growth Director will support you in your efforts, and will provide you with tools and materials to help your club increase membership and attendance, improve the quality of club meetings, and help lead the club back to prosperity.

 What’s in It for Me?

 Why should you volunteer to be a Club Coach?
 In addition to the satisfaction of knowing that you’ve helped a club back to success, you can have the following when you coach your club to Distinguished status: